 From the toilet base

 If you find a leak at the base of your toilet, it’s probably a faulty wax ring.
-As this video by The Plumbing Gurus shows, you can make the repair yourself if you’re comfortable spending a little time removing your unit from the wall.
-If you’re not sure about doing this one yourself, getting a plumbing contractor out to do an inspection, verify that your wax ring is the true problem, and replace it shouldn’t cost too terribly much and it just goes back to the value of “knowing when to say when” with toilet repairs.
+As this video by The Plumbing Gurus shows, it’s possible to make this repair yourself, but you’d better be pretty confident removing your unit from the wall.
+If you’re not sure about doing this one yourself, we definitely recommend getting a plumbing contractor out to do an inspection, verify that your wax ring is the true problem, and replace it.
+It won’t cost too terribly much and it just goes back to the value of “knowing when to say when” with toilet repairs.

 If you’re motivated, you can replace a wax ring.
 However, the process is a bit more involved than swapping out a toilet flapper.DIY Difficulty: Medium